Migration vs. Integration: What’s the Difference?

 How Data Integration Works

-Let’s say you have a modern ecommerce platform that needs to communicate with an older EDI (Electronic Data Interchange) fulfillment system.
-EDI systems by nature are very structured in how they handle data.
+Let’s say you have a modern ecommerce platform that needs to communicate with an older EDI (Electronic Data Interchange) system.
+By nature, EDI systems are very structured in how they handle data.
 Then, let’s consider ship methods and variable naming conventions between applications.
-Your ecommerce platform could call your ship methods one thing, while the EDI system is looking for very exact names for each one.
+Your ecommerce platform could call your ship methods one thing, while the EDI system is looking for very exact names.
 Data integration allows you to take those ecommerce names and convert them to the proper EDI phrasing, passing the data along correctly every time.

 Differences Between Data Migration and Data Integration